 or Snap Back

-> : while those revert the continuity to a previous state, a Continuity Reboot erases it, providing the authors with a new clean slate to work on.
-In one form, as far as later works are concerned everything before it is Canon Discontinuity
+: while those revert the continuity to a previous state, a Continuity Reboot starts over, providing the authors with a new clean slate to work on.
+In one form, as far as later works are concerned everything before it is in Canon Discontinuity

-> Frequently, a Continuity Reboot will include one (or more) Tone Shifts
+Frequently, a Continuity Reboot will include one (or more) Tone Shifts

 , usually to whatever is considered the best money-maker for the target demographic, Darker and Edgier